Kuna42/disendata/README.md

-## This is outdatet, visit https://codeberg.org/disendata
+## This is outdated, visit https://codeberg.org/disendata
 Now the future goal is to build an interface for many information services and implement a self designed connector.

 ----